 Weight of original sample

-2.2.10 Determination of Steroid Content
+2.2.10: Determination of Steroid Content

 1.0g of the powdered sample was weighed and mixed in 100ml of distilled water in a conical flask.
 The mixture was filtered, and the filtrate eluted with 0.1N ammonium hydroxide solution.
 2ml of the eluent was put in a test tube and mixed with 2ml of chloroform.
 3ml of ice-cold acetic anhydride was added to the mixture in the flask.
 2 drops of (200mg/dl) standard sterol solution was prepared and treated as described for test as blank.
 The absorbance of standadrd and test was measured, zeroing the spectrophotometer with blank at 420nm.